 root@control01:/home/ubuntu/redis-kubernetes# kubectl logs redis-server-55ddccf85-xfg87 -n redis-server 1:C 06 Feb 2021 20:19:53.989 # oO0OoO0OoO0Oo Redis is starting oO0OoO0OoO0Oo 1:C 06 Feb 2021 20:19:53.989 # Redis version=6.0.10, bits=64, commit=00000000, modified=0, pid=1, just started 1:C 06 Feb 2021 20:19:53.989 # Configuration loaded 1:M 06 Feb 2021 20:19:53.997 * Running mode=standalone, port=6379.
 1:M 06 Feb 2021 20:19:53.997 # Server initialized 1:M 06 Feb 2021 20:19:54.004 * Ready to accept connections

-I like for Redis to have it own IP so not only pods in the same namespace can reach it, but everybody around !
+I like for Redis to have its own IP, so that not only pods in the same namespace can reach it, but everybody around!

 You should know by now, that for this I'm using